matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

    invite or 500ms after sending the answer is suggested as starting point (since a delay is natural anyway after the invite whilst the client waits for the user to accept it).

+### Mandate the end-of-candidates candidate
+Mandate that an ICE candidate whose value is the empty string must be sent in an m.call.candidates message to signal that no more ICE candidates will be sent.
+The WebRTC spec requires browsers to generate such a candidate, however note that at time of writing, not all browsers do (Chrome does not).
+The client should send any remaining candidates once candidate generation finishes, ignoring timeouts above.

+This allows bridges to batch the candidates together when bridging to protocols that don't support trickle ICE.

 ### Add DTMF
 Add that Matrix clients can send DTMF as specified by WebRTC.
 The WebRTC standard as of August 2020 does not support receiving DTMF but a Matrix client can receive and interpret the DTMF sent